|Elliott Sound Products||Class A Amplifiers - A Brief Explanation|

 One of the biggest problems with Class-A amps is that the simple power supply used with conventional Class-AB amps is usually no good to us.
 The reason is that the AC ripple on the DC power rails is injected into the amp, and emerges as hum (at 120 or 100Hz, depending on location - US or elsewhere, respectively).
 The magnitude of this ripple is far greater than with a Class-AB amp, because a considerable amount of current is being drawn at all times, rather than during signal peaks (etc).
 A power supply which provides a no-load ripple of perhaps 50 mV for a Class-AB amp may have 1 Volt (or more) of ripple at a current of 1.2 Amps.
 This will be audible at low signal levels.

 Adding capacitance helps, but by the time the ripple is reduced to a reasonable level, you have sold the car to pay for the capacitors, and no longer have a vehicle to carry them home in.
-You will need a ridiculous amount of capacitance to obtain reasonable hum levels (> 70dB signal to noise ratio) unless a regulated supply is used.
+You will need a ridiculous amount of capacitance to obtain reasonable hum levels (≥70dB signal to noise ratio) unless a regulated supply is used.
 The fact is that many Class-A power amps do not have particularly good power supply rejection (Ok, it is not generally too bad, but cannot compete with the likes of an operational amplifier), and a regulated power supply is recommended for all such amps.
 In case you were wondering, that does indeed mean that you need more transistors, more heatsinks, and it will cost more money.
-Such is the price we pay for perfection.
+Such is the price we pay for 'perfection'.

-There is an alternative (which I have not tried for this application, but have carried out numerous spice simulations) called a capacitance multiplier, which is simpler and cheaper than a regulated supply, but should be capable of reducing the ripple to very low levels.
+There is an alternative (which I have tried for this application, and have carried out numerous spice simulations) called a capacitance multiplier, which is simpler and cheaper than a regulated supply, but should be capable of reducing the ripple to very low levels.
 I have had a few e-mails from readers who have built the capacitance multiplier project (see the Projects page), and the results have been very positive, so this makes the Class-A idea far more attractive from a cost and heat perspective.
 (Capacitance multipliers are not required to regulate, so operate with a much lower input to output differential voltage - therefore, less heat!)
 Indeed, the design by John Linsley-Hood referenced on these pages uses a capacitance multiplier, although its performance can be improved dramatically.